All Episodes

 Listen to this.

-This is from the Book of Daniel.
+This is from the book of Daniel.

-He calls himself Michael and he speaks about being a radiant being.
+The man says he calls himself Michael and he speaks about being a radiant being.

-And at that time thy people shall be delivered every one that shall be written in the book.
+And at that time thy people shall be delivered, every one that shall be written in the book.

 He could have been prophesied.

-He also said there is no supernatural.
+In Daniel 5, he could have been a, he also said there is no supernatural.

-There's only the natural world and you have access to all of it.
+There's only the natural world, and you have access to all of it.

 Souls are part of nature.